The Right to Privacy (article)

 "The Right to Privacy" (4 Harvard L.R.
 193 (Dec.
 15, 1890)) is a law review article written by Samuel D. Warren II and Louis Brandeis, and published in the 1890 Harvard Law Review.
-It is "one of the most influential essays in the history of American law" and is widely regarded as the first publication in the United States to advocate a right to privacy, articulating that right primarily as a "right to be let alone".
+It is "one of the most influential essays in the history of American law" and is widely regarded as the first publication in the United States to advocate for a right to privacy, articulating that right primarily as a "right to be let alone".
+It influenced the development of the privacy laws of the United States.